March 16, 2020 / Ticks

 That’s why rodent control is just as important as direct tick control when it comes to reducing both the tick population in your yard and the likelihood that you or someone in your family contracts Lyme disease.
 Controlling mouse and rat populations both directly cuts down on the total number of ticks, as well as reduces the overall number of disease-carrying animals in the area.

 This year, defend your yard from both threats by targeting tick and rodent populations.
-Get a free quote on our Home Quarterly Program to keep your yard free of pests, year-round.
+Get a free quote on our Home Protection Plan to keep your yard free of pests, year-round.

 Request A Quote